wolfmd/AkashicRecords/README.md

 The term "Akashic Records" is the theoretical corpus of all human events, thoughts, and emotions that is believed to exist on a non-physical plane of existence.
 This concept could be seen to be forming in the ethereal data generated through internet communication and interconnection.
 As more data becomes available on the internet, a clearer image of the whole of humanity with its various sentiments, biases, and intents becomes evident.

 ## Approach
 This project utilizes the IBM Watson API which provides sentence-level sentiment analysis, tone analysis, and the deconstruction of statements into more digestible topic units.
+We look at various frames created by digital entities and compare the sentiment across a selection of events and topical figures.

+## Fundamental Questions
+* Does an entity's background knowledge influence their interpretation of a frame?
+* How do entity artifacts impact the global interpretation of frames?

-## Application of Emotion Detection
+## Hypotheses of Emotion Detection
-    * The more imaginative, open to change, or emotionally aware a tweet seemed, the more likely it was to be liked
+    * The more imaginative, open to change, or emotionally aware a tweet seemed, the more likely it was to be liked.

-    * The more organized, thoughtful, or thorough a tweet seemed, the more likely it was to be retweeted
+    * The more organized, thoughtful, or thorough a tweet seemed, the more likely it was to be retweeted.

-    * The angrier stressed, or impulsive a tweet seemed, the less likely it was to be retweeted
+    * The angrier, stressed, or impulsive a tweet seemed, the less likely it was to be retweeted.

 # Definitions